Public authorities have a duty to tell councils about anyone they think may be homeless

 If you're part of an organisation, please download and complete the referral form.

 The person you're referring can choose where they wish to be referred to.
-However, it’s sensible to guide them towards the local council where they last had a settled home, unless there is a threat of violence in that district.
+But it’s sensible to guide them towards the local council where they last had a settled home, unless there is a threat of violence in that district.

 To complete the referral form you'll need the consent of the person you're referring, and as much of the following information about them as possible:

 - household makeup